Norton 360 Deluxe full review

-The newest feature is SafeCam which monitors for apps which request use the camera on your device and alerts you so you can block those attempts if necessary.
+SafeCam is another useful feature.
+It monitors for apps which request use the camera on your device and alerts you so you can block those attempts if necessary.

 If that's not good enough, Norton offers a "100% guarantee" that viruses will be removed - including by its own experts.
 And if they can't, you get your money back.

 The Windows app is discreet with few pop-ups appearing at all.
 Occasionally, you'll see a message about the background scan completing - in Windows, that is - but because it runs when you're not using your computer, it's hardly intrusive.
 In fact, one of the only times you're guaranteed to see a pop-up is when Norton analyses downloaded files for you, which is a good thing.

 With web attacks ever increasing in number (and sophistication), good web protection is essential, and Norton provides plenty of cover.
 There's Browsing Protection, for example, which prevents web-based malware exploiting known browser vulnerabilities as you surf, and sites are flagged by reputation in search results.
 Web downloads are also analysed, and after scanning, a report on their safety pops up.